ThinkingInTypes/ThinkingInTypes.github.io/Chapters/02_Foundations.md

 - Version control with GitHub
 - Project management with uv
 - Testing with Pytest (noting that there are valid reasons to use other systems)
-- Project organization (src directory)
+- Project organization (flat directory for examples distro)
+- Standard tools for code consistency, such as `ruff`

 ## Programming Philosophy